 Get your prescriptions delivered to your door with Gold mail delivery

 Downloading the GoodRx app was fun and simple.
-With a user-friendly interface and bright yellow icon, it’s no wonder it’s the most downloaded medical app.
 After downloading the app on my iPhone, I was given the option to create a free account.
 I didn’t feel pressured to go through the hassle of entering my personal information, so I clicked “No, thanks.”
-I then shared my location so I could find the best prices at nearby pharmacies.
+I then shared my location so I could find the prices at nearby pharmacies.